debdeepbh/debdeepbh.github.io/research.md

 I am currently working on a similar treatment for the fully nonlinear 3D axisymmetric peridynamic model.

+* Report on _Reduction of three-dimensional axisymmetric problems to two dimensions in Peridynamics_, Submitted to the NSF as part of [MSGI](https://orise.orau.gov/nsf-msgi/) program [(link)](/content/NSF-report-signed.pdf)
+* _Reduction of three-dimensional axisymmetric problems to two dimensions in Peridynamics_ with [Pablo Seleson](https://web.ornl.gov/~selesonpd/) and [Jeremy Trageser](https://cam.ornl.gov/jtrageser2.html) (Preprint)

 ***

 ### Machine Learning

-While learning popular machine lerning techniques using `scikit-learn`, I became interested in the mathematics of machine learning.
+During Summer 2018, I was learned to use  popular machine lerning techniques using *scikit-learn* as yet another problem-solving tool.
+While documenting my understanding, I became more interested in the underlying mathematics of it.
 With [Radu Balan](https://www.math.umd.edu/~rvbalan/) and Naveed Haghani, I am working on a permutation-invariant encoding algorithm of data points in Euclidean space.

+*  [My repository](https://github.com/debdeepbh/ml) to document notes and solved exercises from the book *Hands-On Machine Learning with Scikit-Learn and TensorFlow*
+* _Permutation-invariant encoding of data in Eulidean space_, with [Radu Balan](https://www.math.umd.edu/~rvbalan/) and Naveed Haghani (In preparation)

 ***

-## Publications
-* _Global well-posedness for low regularity data in the 2d modified Zakharov-Kuznetsov equation_  with [Luiz Gustovo Farah](https://case.fiu.edu/about/directory/people/svetlana-roudenko.html) and [Svetlana Roudenko](https://case.fiu.edu/about/directory/people/svetlana-roudenko.html) (Submitted) [(arXiv)](https://arxiv.org/abs/1906.05822)
-* _Mass concentration of $H^s$ blowup solution to 2D modified Zakharov-Kuznetsov equation_ with [Luiz Gustavo Farah](https://case.fiu.edu/about/directory/people/svetlana-roudenko.html) (Preprint)
-* _Generalized ForWaRD algorithm for multi-antenna model_ (Preprint)
-* _Reduction of three-dimensional axisymmetric problems to two dimensions in Peridynamics_ with [Pablo Seleson](https://web.ornl.gov/~selesonpd/) and [Jeremy Trageser](https://cam.ornl.gov/jtrageser2.html) (In preparation)
-* _Permutation-invariant representation of data in Eulidean space_, with [Radu Balan](https://www.math.umd.edu/~rvbalan/) and Naveed Haghani (In preparation)